-April Giangeruso was born in Washington, D.C. and began her early training in her hometown of Ellicott City, Maryland.
-At age nine, she received a full scholarship to the Kirov Academy of Ballet where she studied from 2001-2005 under the direction of Ludmila Morkovina.
-She also studied with Valentina Kozlova and, at 15 years old, was the youngest female finalist at the 2006 USA International Ballet Competition in Jackson, Mississippi.
-She has performed the Bluebird pas de deux from The Sleeping Beauty, the grand pas de deux from The Nutcracker and Raymonda, and the Medora and the Slave pas de deux from Le Corsaire.
+April Giangeruso, born in Washington, D.C., began her early training in her hometown of Ellicott City, Maryland.
+At age 9, she received a full scholarship to the Kirov Academy of Ballet where she studied from 2001-2005 under the direction of Ludmila Morkovina.
+At age 11, she was awarded the Hope Award at the New York City finals of Youth America Grand Prix.
+She also studied with Valentina Kozlova and at age 15, was the youngest female finalist at the 2006 USA International Ballet Competition in Jackson, Mississippi.
+She has performed as a guest artist at the Teatro Nacional de Costa Rica, Thalia Mara Hall in Jackson, Mississippi and the Beacon Theater in New York City.

+Giangeruso has been awarded full scholarships to The Royal Ballet of London, Pacific Northwest Ballet, School of American Ballet and Boston Ballet.
 She has attended the ABT Summer Intensives as a National Training Scholar, and in September 2007 she joined the Jacqueline Kennedy Onassis School at ABT.
-In December 2007 she joined ABT II where her repertoire included leading roles in Allegro Brillante and Interplay, Azure Barton's Barbara, Tudor's Continuo, Raymonda and the pas de deux from Swan Lake, Act II.
-She created the leading role in Jodie Gates’ A Taste of Sweet Velvet.
+She joined ABT II (now the ABT studio Company) in December 2007 where she performed leading roles in Allegro Brillante, Interplay, Carnival in Venice and Swan Lake.
+Giangeruso created a leading role in Jodie Gates’ A Taste of Sweet Velvet.